Sgrahminator/follow_the_rainbow_travels/README.md

  - There will be 2 different views for the profile page depending on if the profile page being viewed is the user in session's profile or another user's profile.
        - If the User in session is viewing their own profile it will show everything discussed above (the users name (first and last), username they created, submissions they've done, reviews they've done, the optional brief description of themselves, and the optional photo) and should have options to edit, remove, or add to each of the following sections: Profile image, Name, Username, Pronouns, and the optional short description written by the user.
        - If the User in session is viewing another users profile there should be no editing options and they can view everything discussed above (the users name (first and last)/username/combo, submissions the other user has done, reviews they've done, the optional brief description of the other user (if they did one), and the optional photo).
 The owner of the profile will have the option to either have their name, username, or both for other users to see.

-*this will be a page added later once the page goes public* Admin Page ("/admin"): Moderation is crucial for ensuring the quality, safety, and reliability of user-generated content on the platform.
- - The admin panel will serve as a dashboard for the team to oversee all activities on Follow the Rainbow Travels, allowing us to manage users, reviews, submissions, and more.
- - The Admin Page serves as a control center for the administrators of Pride Worldwide.
- - It should be easily navigable, allowing quick access to different functionalities.
- - It should also have high-level security features like two-factor authentication to ensure only authorized personnel can access it.
- - We will be separating out admin permissions depending on the level of admin access as well.